 Mixing together Tennessee twang, southern storytelling, and a big, booming baritone, James Carothers makes throwback country music for modern times.

-Note: When James is not on the road, he plays several shows each week at The George Jones, located in downtown Nashville.
-Showtimes at The George Jones are typically added to his schedule 1-2 weeks in advance, so be sure to check his schedule and stop in for a show when you're in Music City!
+Note: When James is not on the road, he plays several shows each week in downtown Nashville, TN.
+Nashville showtimes are typically added to his schedule 3-4 weeks in advance, so be sure to check back & drop in for a show when you're in Music City!